Penile Reconstruction: Anatomy, Causes, & Management

 Glans Reconstruction

-For patients undergoing glansectomy, reconstructive techniques—such as skin grafts, urethral & tissue flaps —can help restore both form and function.
+For patients undergoing glansectomy, reconstructive techniques—such as skin grafts, and urethral & tissue flaps —can help restore both form and function.
 (Smith, 2007 & Garaffa, 2013).

 • Split-Thickness Skin Graft (STSG): Applied to the denuded corpora to restore coverage post-glansectomy.
 Risks include graft loss and overgrowth at the external urethral meatus, which may require urethral dilation.